 - 1. Log in to the Fastly application. - 2.
 Click the configure tab (wrench icon).

-4. Click VCL from the section list on the left.
+- 3. From the Service menu, select a service and then click the blue Configure button.
+The main controls for your selected service appear. - 4.
+Click VCL from the section list on the left.
 The Varnish Configuration page appears.